 Rambha

 In another instance, Ravana is also said to have tried to abuse Rambha, an apsara engaged to Lord Kubera’s (the god of wealth) son.
-After learning Ravana’s advances, Kubera cursed him that if he tried to force himself upon any woman, all his heads would fall off.
+In a moment of anger, Lord Kubera put a curse on Ravana.
+He warned Ravana that if he ever tried to force himself on any woman, all of his ten heads would fall off.
 This is one of the reasons why he did not touch Sita when she was abducted.

 Ravana and Rama